Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 Step 1: Collect payee information

-Collect vendor legal name, routing number, account number, and account type (checking/savings) if the relationship is recurring.
+Collect vendor legal name, routing number, account number, and account type (checking/savings) if the payments are recurring.
 Secure written permission for recurring debits/credits through your platform’s form.

-There are three common paths to send ACH payment.
+There are three common paths to send landlord ACH payments.

 - Bank bill pay (native): Great for simplicity.
 Log in, add payees, and send money with ACH.
 Downsides: limited approval workflows, weaker property-level reporting.

-- Integrated landlord platform: Banking + payments + bookkeeping.
+- Integrated landlord platform (Baselane): Banking + payments + bookkeeping.
 Strong categorization, property tagging, document storage, and recurring rules, all inside one ACH bill pay service.
 This is where ACH billing truly shines for landlords who want fewer tabs and stronger records.

-- High-volume ACH billing services: If you manage multiple doors or process large vendor batches (e.g., during peak seasons), specialized ACH billing services offer bulk uploads, multi-approval features, and audit log capabilities.
+- High-volume ACH billing services (Bills.com): If you manage multiple doors or process large vendor batches (e.g., during peak seasons), specialized ACH billing services offer bulk uploads, multi-approval features, and audit log capabilities.

 Step 3: Configure the payment